krazydanny/laravel-repository/README.md

 Using **index()**

-Stores models in a way that they are available to be loaded by get() method too.
+Stores models in a way that they are available to be loaded from cache by get() method too.
 Useful when models need to be accesible before they are persisted.

 ```php
 $model = app( TransactionsRepository::class )->index( new Transactions( $data ) );